PostsDesert/wholemeal/design.md

 - You shouldn't be able to add a combo in the default items (before first spin).
 - On initial load, don't show redirection text and redirection screen, just load the spinner view.
 - Combo counter icon should always be visible if combos exist.
+- Clicking the swipe button should dismiss the message after adding the combo.

 - Auth Screen should be disabled behind a feature flag (or disabled)
 - The user should be logged in and always able to edit lists.